ansys/pyensight/doc/source/calc_functions.rst

       - Signed Volume
       - 3D elements
       - Returns 0.0 for non-3D elements.
 Returns a scalar
-        which is the sum of the signed volumes of the Tet4 decomposition for 3D elements.
+        that is the sum of the signed volumes of the Tet4 decomposition for 3D elements.

     * - 31
       - Part Number
       - All
-      - Returns a scalar at each element which is the EnSight part ID number of that element.
+      - Returns a scalar at each element that is the EnSight part ID number of that element.

     * - 32
       - Face Count
       - All
-      - Returns a scalar which is the number of faces in that element.
+      - Returns a scalar that is the number of faces in that element.

-EnSight Element types:
+**EnSight element types**

 .. list-table::
     :widths: 10 90